TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.22.md

 ---

-For he that was called in the Lord being a bondservant, is the Lord's freedman: likewise he that was called being free, is Christ's bondservant.
+For he who was called in the Lord being a bondservant is the Lord's free man.
+Likewise he who was called being free is Christ's bondservant.